imazen/resizer-web/content/purchase/policy.md

 Your satisfaction is guaranteed, or your money back.

-As of May 2011: Of 400+ purchases, only 2 have asked for refunds.
+As of January 2013: Of 848+ purchases made in the last 4 years, only 2 have asked for refunds.
 Neither was related to dissatisfaction with the product.

 Your contact information will be kept private.
 We will only contact you with important information about products you have already purchased.